 6. Pêche – Donald Link is known for working pork wonders, but his latest restaurant venture Pêche focuses on regional seafood.
 There are many different options depending on what you are in the mood for.
 A raw bar features fish, seafood salad, shrimp, oysters, or a large sampling platter to try some of everything.
 For smaller bites, there’s tapas-style plates including catfish, spicy shrimp, and mussels, plus lamb and grilled chicken for non-seafood options.
 For seafood in a different form, try the shrimp bisque and seafood gumbo for a bowl of Louisiana comfort.
 If you’re looking for a real feast, there are plenty of offerings for larger entrees, and vegetarian diners will enjoy their attractive side selections like fried Brussels sprouts and cauliflower & rice casserole.

-7. Borgne – Borgne, another relatively new addition in New Orleans to the Besh Restaurant Group, specializes in coastal Louisiana cuisine, primarily seafood.
-Chefs John Besh and Brian Landry put their seafood loving heads together to create Borgne, conveniently located in the CBD close to the Superdome for a pre-game bite, the French Quarter for a big night out and for a great lunch spot near plenty of hotels and the Covention Center.
-Whether it’s oysters, calamari, jumbo shrimp or gulf fish, they have it in many styles and preparations.
+7. Borgne – Borgne specializes in coastal Louisiana cuisine, primarily seafood, conveniently located in the CBD close to the Superdome.
+Its prime location makes it perfect for a pre-game bite, a big night out in the French Quarter, or just for lunch downtown.
+Whether it’s oysters, calamari, jumbo shrimp, or gulf fish, they have it in many styles and preparations.